The biggest change to the 35-acre facility is that it is now both reclaimined asphalt pavement (RAP) and recycled asphalt shingle (RAS) capable.

 Through the shingle grinding/refining process and quality control, LL Pelling is able to decrease the amount of virgin asphalt in their mixes.

-When a company starts to grow, they are going to need their facilities to grow with them.
+When a company starts to grow, it will need its facilities to grow with it.
 Such is the case of LL Pelling Asphalt Paving out of Iowa.
-The company’s newest plant, located on 60th Ave in Cedar Rapids, broke ground in 2012 and opened for business in 2013.
+The company’s newest plant, located on 60th Ave. in Cedar Rapids, broke ground in 2012 and opened for business in 2013.
 The biggest change to the 35-acre facility is that it is now both reclaimined asphalt pavement (RAP) and recycled asphalt shingle (RAS) capable.

 New plant, new services

 In January 2012, LL Pelling announced that they purchased the shingle recycling assets from R.A.S.
 (EIC).
 The local roofing contractor was going out of business and LL Pelling heard opportunity knocking.

 “We had purchased ground shingles from them before, so it was just a natural fit for us to acquire their grinding operations,” says Herrera.
 “They also had existing contracts with two solid waste agencies, so that helped in the decision.”